-As central access points, the PUBLISHER AND GATHERER handle integration with other channels than the Web, if this is required.
+As central access points, the PUBLISHER AND GATHERER handle integration with other channels than the web, if it is required.
 Depending on the URL different channels can be served.
-Usually the publisher is triggered by a MESSAGE REDIRECTOR [Goedicke+2001] used for redirecting URL calls to implementations.
-Each of these implementations is a service that should be published to the Web (and other channels).
+Usually the publisher is triggered by a MESSAGE REDIRECTOR [GNZ01] used for indirecting URL calls to implementations.
+Each of these implementations is a service that should be published to the web (and other channels).
 The URL usually denotes which document or service is requested, which format is required, and which protocol is used.
-One or more publishers can be integrated as services into this architecture (see Figure 1.3), or the MESSAGE REDIRECTOR can be part of the publisher, if the publisher is the only service supported.
-The presented structure is a SERVICE ABSTRACTION LAYER [Vogel2001].
+One or more publishers can be integrated as services into this architecture (see Figure 3), or the MESSAGE REDIRECTOR can be part of the publisher, if the publisher is the only service supported.
+The presented structure is a SERVICE ABSTRACTION LAYER [Vogel01].
 It is quite common for PUBLISHERS AND GATHERERS to be combined with a SERVICE ABSTRACTION LAYER if multiple services are offered to a number of channels.